behmingjun/CloudSurfer/README.md

 You can use your phone to acess this link to try out the game: http://cloudsurferv3.s3-website-us-east-1.amazonaws.com

-Disclaimer: the link might not work anymore
+Disclaimer: The link might not work anymore when you try it